osh1130/CMS/README.md

 ## What is this 🤷‍♀️

 Content Management System is a system located between the WEB front-end (Web server) and the back-end office system (content creation, editing).
 Users can create, edit, and publish content.
 The "content" referred to here may include files and pictures.
+And which has been deploied by aws amplify

 ## Features 🚥